 Middle Creek Campground is a great destination for Appalachian Trail section hikers, or a spot where thru-hikers can take a zero day or few to recover after covering nearly 750 miles from the southern terminus at Spring Mountain, Georgia.
 This campground is just a twenty minute drive from the Thunder Ridge trailhead that connects the Blue Ridge Parkway to the Appalachian Trail, or a mile from where the Appalachian Trail meets Jennings Creek.

 “All of the sites were roomy and featured a small fire pit, picnic table, water, and electricity.
 Several of them even had a pull-through site and would work well for a small pop-up.
-Bonus: most of the lower tent sites have direct access to the creek!
-There were only four other tent sites occupied the whole weekend.
-It was very quiet and peaceful.” –The Dyrt camper Andrea N.Book Now
+Bonus: most of the lower tent sites have direct access to the creek!” –The Dyrt camper Andrea N.Book Now

 2. Comfortable Camping on the Skyline Drive: Big Meadows Campground

 “Great centrally located campground on Skyline Drive.
-Staff was super friendly, animals are too (we saw 10 bear in 3 days 😊).
-Bathrooms were nice and clean.
+Staff was super friendly, animals are too (we saw 10 bears in 3 days 😊).
 Can’t wait to go back again.” —The Dyrt camper Shannon S.Camp Here

 3. Backpacking near Wild Ponies: Grayson Highlands State Park